-Anyway–even though I lacked a vehicle and a license–driving trips in Japan, or even being in a car other than a taxi, was a real rarity for me, until recently.
+Anyway, given my lack of a vehicle and lack of a license, driving trips in Japan, or even being in a car other than a taxi, was a real rarity for me, until recently.
 I had a few days off from work around the Golden Week holiday when a couple of my friends suggested, “How about a road trip?”

 The aim of our minor Odyssey was to go from downtown Osaka to Fukuoka in Kyushu.
 Ordinarily, this would be about 7 or 8 hours on a bus or about two and half to three hours on a Shinkansen bullet train.
 However we had set aside one night and two days to complete this journey.
 Suffice to say, we would be stopping off at a few scenic locations en route.